 This is the most challenging, but also most fulfilling part of advocacy planning.
-Be aware that events may not go as planned, especially when the advocacy action is drawing attention to a sensitive gender issue such as girls' toilets with MHM facilities, toilets for Cluster villages or for river nomad people.
+Be aware that events may not go as planned, especially when the advocacy action is drawing attention to a sensitive gender issue such as state-private entities' corruption in land entitlements.
 It may be the case that some interest-groups will try to sabotage or discredit your advocacy activity, which is why it is essential to have reliable evidence-based data and to build strong alliances with different stake holders.